 Saying, “Yes!
 I am.
 My husband is at home,” might very well be OK with some younger Iranians, but you don’t want to take the chance that you’re talking to a (rare) religious fundamentalist who will make trouble for you.

-If you’re travelling as a couple, it’s obviously a little more difficult to follow any of the three rules.
-Again it’s a decision you’re going to have to make before you go – one that might involve breaking a few “couples” habits.
-If you’re travelling alone, like I did, it’s easy.
+If you're traveling as a couple, it's obviously a little more difficult to follow any of the three rules.
+Again it's a decision you're going to have to make before you go – one that might involve breaking a few “couples” habits.
+If you’re traveling alone, as I did, it’s easy.

-Holding hands while walking down the street, the selfie while one gives the other a peck on the cheek.
-Break those habits for the couple of weeks you’ll be there.
+Holding hands while walking down the street, the selfie while one gives the other a peck on the cheek…sadly these are the habits you need to steer clear from during your trip in Iran.

-I was recently on an Iranian expats Facebook group (which I highly recommend joining!) and saw a post from a young man in Australia wondering if he and his partner would have issues.
-Their answer to the Australian was an overwhelming “no”, but as long as he followed the rules, which I’ve summarised above.
+I joined an Iranian ex-pats Facebook group (which I highly all gay travelers heading to Iran to check out) and saw a post from a young man in Australia wondering if he and his partner would have issues.
+Their answer to the Australian guy was an overwhelming “no”, but on condition that he follow the rules summarised above.

 Getting an Iranian visa